Group

 High Performance Cultures

-Investigating high performance culture and its effect on the performance, health, and practice, of athletes and support staff, including investigating long-term psychological effects of performance-driven focusses, and the relationship between athletes and medical staff.
+Investigating high performance culture and its effect on the performance, health, and practice, of athletes and support staff, including investigating long-term psychological effects of performance-driven focuses, and the relationship between athletes and medical staff.

 Theme lead